-Objective #1.1 - Restore tributary streams and enhance riparian vegetation along tributary streams Pursue opportunities to daylight sections of streams Replace walled streambanks with naturalized and bioengineered streambanks along Twaalfskill Brook and its tributaries in Kingston and Ulster ■ Protect existing riparian wetlands ☐ Set aside stream buffers and vegetate accordingly ■ Remove invasive species Objective #1.2 - Reduce streambank and channel erosion along tributary streams Stabilize eroding banks along watercourses in Kingston, Ulster, and Esopus using natural, bioengineered, and hybrid gray/green bank treatments Address downcutting and channel erosion on a case-by-case basis with cross vanes, which are carefully placed rock structures built below the water level to control the direction of flow within a stream, and other base-level control techniques Flood Mitigation Flooding and flood damage are major contributors to water pollution as explained in Chapter 2.0.
+Ob jective #1.1 - Restore tributary streams and enhance riparian vegetation along tributary stre eams Pursue opportunities to daylight sections of streams Replace walled streambanks with naturalized and bioengineered streambanks along Twaalfskill Brook and its tributaries in Kingston and Ulster Protect existing riparian wetlands Set aside stream buffers and vegetate accordingly Remove invasive species Ob jective #1.2 - Reduce streambank and channel erosion along tributary streams Stabilize eroding banks along watercourses in Kingston, Ulster, and Esopus using natural, bioengineered, and hybrid gray/green bank treatments Address downcutting and channel erosion on a case-by-case basis with cross vanes, which are carefully placed rock structures built below the water level to control the direction of flow within a stream, and other base-level control techniques Flo od Mitigation 2.0 me red res cat oding and flood damage are major contributors to water pollution as explained in Chapter .
 Numerous measures can be taken to reduce the impact of a flood event.
-These include measures that prevent increases in flood losses by managing new development, measures that reduce the exposure of existing development to flood risk, and measures to preserve and restore natural resources.
-These are described below under the typical hazard mitigation categories of prevention, property protection, structural projects, public education and awareness, natural resource protection, and emergency services. ☐ Prevention does not mean prevention of a flood; it refers to prevention of damage.

-☐ Measures for property protection include elevation or relocation of structures at risk for flooding (either to a higher location on the same lot or to a different lot outside of the floodplain), floodproofing, moving building utilities, and relocating valuable belongings above flood levels to reduce the amount of damage caused during a flood.
+These include asures that prevent increases in flood losses by managing new development, measures that luce the exposure of existing development to flood risk, and measures to preserve and tore natural resources.
+These are described below under the typical hazard mitigation egories of prevention, property protection, structural projects, public education and areness, natural resource protection, and emergency services.
+Prevention does not mean prevention of a flood; it refers to prevention of damage.
+Prevention of damage from flood losses takes the form of floodplain regulations and redevelopment policies that restrict the building of new structures or other development in zones of risk.
+These are usually administered by building, zoning, planning, and/or code enforcement offices using building codes, zoning, subdivision, floodplain, and wetland ordinances.
+It also occurs when land is prevented from being developed through the use of conservation easements or conversion of land into open space.
+Prevention may also include maintenance of existing mitigation systems such as drainage systems.
+Measures for property protection include elevation or relocation of structures at risk for flooding (either to a higher location on the same lot or to a different lot outside of the floodplain), floodproofing, moving building utilities, and relocating valuable belongings above flood levels to reduce the amount of damage caused during a flood.